+- 2. The Planning and Zoning Commission shall hold a public hearing to consider a request for a qualified watershed protection plan. - 3.
+An application for approval of a qualified watershed protection plan shall be approved, conditionally approved, or denied by the Planning and Zoning Commission, subject to appeal to the City Council pursuant to Section 2.8.1.1.

-- A. Responsible Official Action.
-The Engineering Director is the Responsible Official for watershed protection plans and qualified watershed protection plans. - 1.
-The Responsible Official shall initially decide an application for a watershed protection plan phase 1 or 2 based on the criteria in Section 2.6.1.4. - 2.
-The Responsible Official shall schedule an informational meeting with members of the Planning & Zoning Commission upon submission of a watershed protection plan that is 40 acres or more. - 23.
-The Responsible Official may attach such conditions to approval of a watershed protection plan phase 1 or 2 as are necessary to assure that the plan meets water quality standards, based on the recommendation of the Engineering Director, a qualified geologist, or a Texas-licensed professional engineer.
+4. The Planning and Zoning Commission may attach such conditions to approval of a qualified watershed protection plan as are necessary to assure that the plan meets water quality standards, based on the recommendation of the Engineering Director, a qualified geologist, or a Texas licensed professional engineer.